An Artificial Neural Network-Based Model Predictive Control for Three-phase Flying Capacitor Multi-Level Inverter: Flying Capacitor Multilevel Inverter

 \section{Flying Capacitor Multilevel Inverter}

-Flying capacitor multilevel inverter \textit{(FCMLI)} comprises a series of connected cells which have a flying capacitor and two switches with antiparallel diodes.
+Flying capacitor multilevel inverter \textit{(FCMLI)} comprises series of connected cells which have a flying capacitor and two switches with antiparallel diodes.
 These switches are working in a complementary manner to avoid the short-circuit between the flying capacitor terminals.
-An $N$-cell \textit{FCMLI} has $2N$ switches in each leg, and it produces $(N+1)$ voltage levels from $\frac{-V_{dc}}{2}$ to $\frac{V_{dc}}{2}$, where $V_{dc}$ denotes the input voltage source.
-The average voltage of each capacitor should be kept fixed at multiples of $\frac{V_{dc}}{N}$.
-The nearest capacitor to the load has $\frac{V_{dc}}{N}$, whilst the capacitor that is connected to the voltage source has $V_{dc}$; the capacitor voltage ratio should be set as $V_{1x}:V_{2x}:V_{3x} = 1:2:3$ with $x\in \{a,b,c\}$ for generating the four-level voltage waveform.
-Fig. \ref{fig: Topology_system} shows a three-phase four-level flying capacitor \textit{(FC)} inverter with three cells.
-Each capacitor's voltage can be estimated using the inverter current $i_x$ and switching states in the corresponding leg, as given in (\ref{eq:1}) and (\ref{eq:2}).
-In addition, for a resistive-inductive load (i.e., $RL$-load), the three-phase output voltage can be written as in (\ref{eq:3}), where $R$ and $L$ are the load resistance and inductance, respectively.
-Table \ref{table: swtching_states} displays the eight possible switching states of a single-phase \textit{FCMLI} and the corresponding output voltage.
+An $N$-cell \textit{FCMLI} has $2N$ switches in each leg, and it produces $(N+1)$ voltage levels from $\frac{-V_{dc}}{2}$ to $\frac{V_{dc}}{2}$, where $V_{dc}$ denotes the input voltage source. \parisaa{The voltage of capacitors should be controlled in such a way that each cell experiences the same voltage stress.
+Thus,} the average voltage of each capacitor should be kept fixed at multiples of $\frac{V_{dc}}{N}$.
+The nearest capacitor to the load has $\frac{V_{dc}}{N}$, whilst the capacitor that is connected to the voltage source has $V_{dc}$. \parisaa{Therefore, each blocking switch will sustain a voltage equal to $\frac{V_{dc}}{N}$, where $N$ is the number of cells.} \parisaa{Fig. \ref{fig: Topology_system} shows a three-phase four-level flying capacitor \textit{(FC)} inverter with three cells. } The capacitor voltage ratio should be set as $V_{1x}:V_{2x}:V_{3x} = 1:2:3$ with $x\in \{a,b,c\}$ for generating the four-level voltage waveform. \parisaa{ In fact, by selecting the best switching state, some capacitors will charge and some will discharge during each sampling time to achieve the desired voltage ratio. } Each capacitor's voltage can be estimated using the inverter current $i_x$ and switching states in the corresponding leg, as given in (\ref{eq:1}) and (\ref{eq:2}). \kasim{ As it can be seen in Fig. \mbox{\ref{fig: Topology_system}}, the third capacitor $C_{3x}$ is in parallel with the input voltage source $V_{dc}$; \ihab{thus}, $V_{3x}$ is equal to $V_{dc}$.} In addition, for a resistive-inductive load (i.e., $RL$-load), the three-phase output voltage can be written as in (\ref{eq:3}), where $R$ and $L$ are the load resistance and inductance, respectively. \kasimm{Table~\ref{table: swtching_states} displays the eight possible switching states of a single-phase \textit{FCMLI} and the corresponding output voltage \cite{defay2010direct,meynard2002multicell}.}